A differential approach to Ax-Schanuel, I: Differential equations and covering maps

 \subsection{From covering maps to $(G,G/B)$-structures}

-Let $G$ be an algebraic group over $\m C$ with a regular action on a complex variety $X$ such that $X=G/B$ for some algebraic subgroup $B$ of $G$.
+In this section, we follow much of the notation and assume the background of \cite{Scanlon}, where much of the work is stated in terms of classical differential algebra.
+We remind the reader of some of these terms next.
+Scanlon's article contains numerous examples which were classically known, and we refer the reader to the discussion of the history of such results in \cite{Scanlon}.

+The Kolchin topology over a differential field $F$ is the differential version of the Zariski topology with Kolchin closed sets of affine $n$-space corresponding bijectively to differential radical ideals of the ring $F \{x_1, \ldots , x_n \}$ of differential polynomials over $F$.
+A function is differential algebraically constructible if its graph can be expressed as a finite Boolean combination of closed sets in the Kolchin topology.

+Let $G$ be a complex algebraic group, $B \subset G$ an algebraic subgroup and $X=G/B$ the associated homogeneous space.
 Let $U$ be an open complex submanifold of $X(\m C)$ and $ \Gamma $ be a Zariski dense subgroup of $G (\m C)$ with the property that the induced action of $\Gamma$ on $X$ preserves $U$.
 Assume that we have a complex analytic map $\upsilon :U \to Y$ which is a covering map of the complex algebraic variety $Y$ expressing $Y(\m C)$ as $\Gamma \setminus U$.
-So, $\upsilon^{-1}$ is a multivalued function with branches corresponding to elements of $\Gamma$.
+In this section, we show that the determinations of $\upsilon^{-1}$ are charts of an algebraic $(G,G/B)$-structures.
+The monodromy of this locally defined function is the group $\Gamma$.
+Under those assumptions Scanlon shows that there is a differential algebraically constructible function $\tilde\chi: X \to Z$, for some algebraic variety $Z$, called the {\em generalized Schwarzian derivative} associated to $\upsilon$ such that for any differential field $F$ having field of constants $\m C$ and points $a,b\in X(F)$ one has that $\tilde\chi(a)=\tilde\chi(b)$ if and only if $a=gb$ for some $g\in G(\m C)$.
+For the situation we have in mind, the restriction to differential fields $F$ with $m : = \dim X$ commuting derivatives is enough.
+One should note that in many instances, the map $\tilde\chi$ was already known in the literature.